By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

 THCP VS. Delta-10 THC

 Delta 10 THC is generally used during the day as a sort of nootropic.
-It’s more stimulating than delta 8 THC and delta 9 THC without affecting headspace too much.
+It’s may be more stimulating than delta 8 THC and delta 9 THC without affecting headspace too much.

 THCP VS. THCO